kakawait/java-coding-style-guideline/README.md

 After each comma that follows an enum constant, a line-break is optional.

-An `enum` class with no methods and no documentation on its constants may optionally be formatted as if it were an array initializer (see (Section 4.7.3.1 Array initializers)[#4731-Array-initializers]).
+An `enum` class with no methods and no documentation on its constants may optionally be formatted as if it were an array initializer (see [Section 4.7.3.1 Array initializers](#4731-Array-initializers)).

 ~~~java
 private enum Suit { CLUBS, HEARTS, SPADES, DIAMONDS }
 ~~~

-Since `enum` classes are classes, all other rules for formatting classes apply (Section 4.5.2 Classes and Interfaces)[#452-Classes-and-Interfaces].
+Since `enum` classes are classes, all other rules for formatting classes apply [Section 4.5.2 Classes and Interfaces](#452-Classes-and-Interfaces).

 #### 4.7.2 Annotations